-★ FTWeekend 28 October/29 October 2017

-House & Home
+UK Property

++ Add to myFT

+High-end housing springs up in Canary Wharf

+The newest towers among skyscrapers in the East London district will contain residential units

-London property Skyscrapers are shooting up in Canary Wharf and housing demand is strong.
-By Melissa Lawford ld Flo", who weighs 1.6 tonnes and is worth £20m, has returned to Tower Hamlets.
+A view of Canary Wharf from Greenwich © RM Rayner/Getty Images "Old Flo", who weighs 1.6 tonnes and is worth £20m, has returned to Tower Hamlets.
 The Henry Moore bronze, which the artist initially donated to the borough in 1962, had been cavorting at the Yorkshire Sculpture Park for the past 20 years.
 Last week, she moved into Cabot Square in Canary Wharf.
-She might not be too impressed by her homecoming-her east London stomping ground has glammed up in her absence.

-Once a smog-filled industrial dockyard, the Canary Wharf Estate regeneration begain in the 1980s at the hands of the London Docklands Development Corporation.
+She might not be too impressed by her homecoming - her east London stomping ground has glammed up in her absence.
+Once a smog-filled industrial dockyard, the Canary Wharf Estate regeneration began in the 1980s at the hands of the London Docklands Development Corporation.
 Today it is a world-famous cluster of glass skyscrapers and financial services.
 But further change is afoot.
 With the acquisition of Wood Wharf in 2012 the 97-acre site expanded by 23 acres, enabling the group to branch out into residential development.
 By 2023, there will be a total of 3,300 residential units in the area, says Brian De'ath, director of residential sales at Canary Wharf Group, which took over the running of the site in 2012.
 The first phase of development consists of 828 residential units across two towers, called Ten and One Park Drive, both due to complete in 2020.
 The towers are in good company.
 The 115-unit Dollar Bay building was completed last year; the Wardian, a two-tower 764-unit Ballymore and Eco-World development, will be completed in 2019; the Berkeley Group's 68-storey South Quay Plaza development will be completed in 2020.
-In the same year, the

-Landmark Pinnacle will become one of the tallest residential buildings in Europe, just beaten by another Canary Wharf development, the 861-unit Spire

-London.
-At the same time, London City Island, a new 12-acre neighbourhood of 1,700 apartments by Ballymore on the Leamouth Peninsula, is scheduled for completion next year.
+In the same year, the Landmark Pinnacle will become one of the tallest residential buildings in Europe, just beaten by another Canary Wharf development, the 861-unit Spire London.
+At the same time, London City Island, a new 12-acre neighbourhood of 1,700 apartments by Ballymore and EcoWorld on the Leamouth Peninsula, is scheduled for completion next year.

-But can the market sustain such a drastic increase in high-end housing?
-In the first half of 2015 there were 97 homes on the market in Canary Wharf that were priced above £Im, according to Hamptons International.
+Reuters Plaza in Canary Wharf © Getty But can the market sustain such a drastic increase in high-end housing?
+In the first half of 2015 there were 97 homes on the market in Canary Wharf that were priced above £1m, according to Hamptons International.
 In the first half of this year, there were 224.
 Sales numbers are still relatively low - 17 homes sold above £1m in the first half of 2015 and 36 in the first six months of 2017.
-Yet even accounting for the spike in transactions preceding the April 2016 stamp duty increases - which added a 5 per cent premium to the purchase of all second homes - prime Canary Wharf sales in the first half of 2017 were 24 per cent up on the same period last year, according to Hamptons International's Land Registry data.
+Yet even accounting for the spike in transactions preceding the April 2016 stamp duty increases - which added a 3 per cent premium to the purchase of all second homes - prime Canary Wharf sales in the first half of 2017 were 24 per cent up on the same period last year, according to Hamptons International's Land Registry data.
 Across London, the equivalent figures were down 16 per cent.